 Rochelle Community Hospital remains dedicated to your health, wellness and—safety—especially now.
 Delaying care could impact your health.

 RCH is taking these precautions:

 • Using COVID-19 screening measures at entrances including temperature checks

 • Requiring masks and social distancing 6-feet in all areas

 • Diligently cleaning and disinfecting frequently touched surfaces

 • Offering the COVID-19 triage line for questions and testing appointments

 We know families, employers, schools, churches, community groups are all looking for resources.

-Click here for printable information in English and Spanish along with answers to Frequently Asked Questions.
+Click here for printable information from the CDC in English and Spanish along with answers to Frequently Asked Questions.